Generalizable Deepfake Detection Based on Forgery-aware Layer Masking and Multi-artifact Subspace Decomposition: Experiments

 \subsection{Experimental Setup}

-\textbf{Datasets:} To comprehensively evaluate the generalization capability of the proposed method under diverse scenarios, we conduct experiments on multiple widely used deepfake detection benchmarks, including FaceForensics++ (FF++) \cite{Rssler2019FF++}, CelebDF (CDF) \cite{Li2019CDF}, DFDC Preview (DFDC-P) \cite{Dolhansky2019DFDCP}, the Deepfake Detection Challenge dataset (DFDC) \cite{Dolhansky2020DFDC}, and DeepfakeDetection (DFD) \cite{Google2019DFD}.
-Among them, FF++ is a large-scale dataset containing over 1.8 million manipulated frames generated from 1,000 original videos.
-The forged samples are produced using four representative facial manipulation methods, namely DeepFakes \cite{DeepFakes2020}, Face2Face \cite{Thies2016Face2Face}, FaceSwap \cite{2021FaceSwap}, and NeuralTexture \cite{thies2019NeuralTexture}, all based on the same set of source videos.
-FF++ provides three compression levels: raw (uncompressed), lightly compressed (c23), and heavily compressed (c40).
-Following common practice in prior work, we use FF++ (c23) for training, while the remaining four datasets are exclusively used for cross-dataset evaluation.

-\textbf{Implementation Details:} All experiments are conducted on a single NVIDIA RTX 4090 GPU and implemented using PyTorch 2.1.2.
-The visual backbone is initialized with the pretrained CLIP ViT-L/14 model \cite{Radford2021CLIP}.
-Within the proposed MASM framework, linear layers of the backbone are adapted using the Multi-Artifact Subspace Fine-Tuning (MASFT) strategy, while all other parameters remain frozen during training to preserve the global semantic representations learned during pretraining.
-To further evaluate the adaptability of MASM across different visual representations, we additionally compare its performance using multiple pretrained visual backbones, with the results summarized in Table~\ref{tab:backbone_comparison}.
-All experiments follow the default evaluation protocol provided by DeepfakeBench \cite{Yan2023DeepfakeBenchAC}.
-During training, the Adam optimizer is employed with an initial learning rate of $2 \times 10^{-4}$, a batch size of 32, and a total of 10 training epochs.
-For each video sample, 32 frames are uniformly sampled during both training and testing.
-The overall training objective consists of the standard cross-entropy loss together with two subspace regularization terms, namely the orthogonality constraint and the spectral consistency constraint, which are weighted by $\lambda_1 = 1.0$ and $\lambda_2 = 1.0$, respectively.
+\textbf{Implementation Details.} All experiments are conducted on a single NVIDIA RTX 4090 GPU using PyTorch 2.1.2.
+The pretrained CLIP ViT-L/14~\cite{Radford2021CLIP} is adoptd as the visual backbone.
+Following the default evaluation protocol of DeepfakeBench~\cite{Yan2023DeepfakeBenchAC}, FaceForensics++ (FF++)~\cite{Rssler2019FF++} is used for training.
+FF++ includes four manipulation subsets: DeepFakes (DF), Face2Face (F2F), FaceSwap (FS), and NeuralTextures (NT).
+In FMSD, Forgery-aware Layer Masking (FLM) is applied to the self-attention linear layers of the backbone to generate layer-wise masks, and Multi-Artifact Subspace Decomposition (MASD) is further performed on the selected layers, while all other parameters remain frozen to preserve pretrained semantic representations.
+For each selected linear layer, we set the number of artifact subspaces to $K=5$ and the rank of each artifact subspace to $r_k=1$, yielding a semantic subspace rank of $r=1024-K\times r_k=1019$.
+The model is optimized using Adam with an initial learning rate of $2\times10^{-4}$, a batch size of 32, and a total of 10 training epochs.
+For both training and testing, 32 frames are uniformly sampled from each video.
+The training objective consists of the cross-entropy loss and two subspace regularization terms, namely the orthogonality constraint and the spectral consistency constraint, with trade-off weights $\lambda_1=1.0$ and $\lambda_2=1.0$, respectively.

-\textbf{Evaluation Metrics:} To comprehensively assess detection performance, we report the Area Under the Curve (AUC) at both the frame level and the video level, enabling systematic comparisons between the proposed method and representative existing approaches.
-In addition, we also report Average Precision (AP) and Equal Error Rate (EER) to provide a more comprehensive and objective evaluation of model performance.